-Spark is a free tool with some exclusive features available to Creative Cloud members.
+Spark’s starter plan is free, with individual and team plans running $59.99/yr and $239.88 respectively.
 It has a lot of those great ready-made elements like backgrounds, stock images, and social media size templates, but as an added bonus it’s also a video editor!

 If you’re looking to go beyond images, but you don’t want to learn another platform, stay with Adobe for your image creation and video editing needs.

 Suggestion: Use AdobeSpark to create a gorgeous image of your window and store displays, holiday decorations or products to post to Pinterest.
 Simply select the Pinterest-sized template, create an image and share it to Pinterest with a link back to your product page or website.